HSJungK/SpringBoot/example-webflux/md/StringWebFluxEN.md

 Reactive Streams is a small spec (also adopted in Java 9) that defines the interaction between asynchronous components with back pressure.
 For example a data repository (acting as Publisher) can produce data that an HTTP server (acting as Subscriber) can then write to the response.
 The main purpose of Reactive Streams is to let the subscriber control how quickly or how slowly the publisher produces data.

-    Common question: what if a publisher cannot slow down?
+> **Note:** Common question: what if a publisher cannot slow down?
 The purpose of Reactive Streams is only to establish the mechanism and a boundary.
 If a publisher cannot slow down, it has to decide whether to buffer, drop, or fail.

 * * *
 ### [Reactive API](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-reactive-api)